xdTobs/_18_roborally/documentation/SubmissionTwo.md

 The game should be able to handle large numbers of players and game sessions, without sacrificing performance or usability.
 ### Maintainability
 The code should be well-structured and modular, with clear documentation and easy-to-understand logic, to make future updates and maintenance easier.
+### Accessibility
+The game should be designed to be accessible to a wide range of users.